YCShimarin/YCShimarin/README.md

 - 📡 **Telecom Stuff** – Designed a 2.4GHz microstrip antenna once... and it *actually worked!*
 - 📶 **Networking** – Learning packet sniffing, QoS analysis, and why the internet dies at random
 - 🔐 **Cybersecurity** – Slowly crawling into the world of CTFs, crypto puzzles, and pwn stuff
+- 🌐 **IoT & Embedded Systems** – I enjoy tinkering with sensors, microcontrollers, and trying not to burn my breadboard

 ## 🛠 I Use These (and Google the Errors)
-- Python, HTML/CSS, Tailwind
+- Python, HTML/CSS, Tailwind, JS, SCSS and etc
-- Firebase (the easy way), Wget, WSL
+- Firebase (the easy way), Powershell, WSL
-- Cisco Packet Tracer, CST Studio, Altium
+- Cisco Packet Tracer, CST Studio, winbox
 - VS Code, and my good old terminal
+- Arduino IDE

 ## 📘 Currently Learning
 - Network fundamentals and how it *actually* works